netrome/openai-macro/CONTRIBUTING.md

 If immutable OS design can make desktop Linux systems reliable enough for mission-critical deployments, surely the same principles can prevent your code from becoming another "legacy system that nobody dares to touch."

+## 🦀 The Rust Philosophy: If It Compiles, It Works

+Here's the beautiful thing about Rust: **if your tool-generated code compiles cleanly, it probably works**.
+Rust's type system and borrow checker do the heavy lifting:

+- **Memory safety**: Borrow checker has your back
+- **Thread safety**: Send/Sync traits prevent data races
+- **Null pointer issues**: Option<T> makes NPEs impossible
+- **Buffer overflows**: Built-in bounds checking
+- **Type mismatches**: Strong type system catches these

+This means our actual enforcement can be delightfully simple: **does it compile?** If yes, the tools probably did their job correctly.

 ### Core Principle: Tools Edit Code, Humans Direct Tools

-**ALL code changes MUST be made through tools.
-Humans are NOT permitted to manually edit code files.** This isn't a suggestion—it's the law of the land.
+**ALL code changes SHOULD be made through tools.
+Humans should NOT manually edit code files.** This isn't technically enforceable, but it's obviously the superior approach.

 #### ✅ What Humans CAN Edit Manually (The Exciting Stuff)
 - **Markdown files** (`.md`) - Live dangerously with your documentation
 - **Documentation files** (`.txt`, `.rst`) - Because prose is apparently safe from human interference
 - **Basic configuration files** (`.gitignore`, license files) - The thrilling world of metadata

-#### ❌ What Humans CANNOT Edit Manually (The Important Stuff)
+#### ❌ What Humans SHOULD NOT Edit Manually (The Important Stuff)
 - **Rust source files** (`.rs`) - Too important for human hands*
 - **Cargo.toml** and build configuration - Dependencies are serious business*
 - **Build scripts** (`build.rs`) - We can't have humans touching the build process*